-Abbott Laboratories is a leading healthcare and research company having a presence in more than 150 countries worldwide.
+Abbott Laboratories is a leading global healthcare and research company having a presence in more than 160 countries.
 Over 14 million people around the world use Abbott’s medicines every day.
 With over 130 years in business, Abbott has become the worldwide leader in adult nutrition and blood screening.
 It enjoys a leadership position in virtually every market it serves.

-Abbott has four reportable segments – Established Pharmaceuticals (15% of 2018 sales), Nutritionals (25%), Diagnostics (26%), and Cardiovascular and Neuromodulation (33%) and other.
+Abbott has four reportable segments – Established Pharmaceuticals (14% of 2019 sales), Nutritional Products (23%), Diagnostic Products (25%), and Medical Devices (38%).
 Its portfolio consists of more than 1500 products across multiple therapeutic areas.
-The strategic acquisitions of St. Jude Medical and Alere have further bolstered Abbott’s leadership position across the spectrum of cardiac-care specialties, neuromodulation, and point-of-care diagnostic testing.
 Abbott is the world’s leading company in glucose testing for diabetes.Investment Data

 - Opportunity Score: 41